jknappe/jknappe.github.io/_posts/2018-02-14-Sanitation-in-peri-urban-areas.md

 ---
 layout: post
 title: "Sanitation in peri-urban areas"
-categories: [science]
-tags: [sanitation, urbanization, urbanisation, SDG, SDG6, sustainable development goals, urban planning, development cooperation, basic needs services, WASH, water, urban, peri-urban, city planning, improved sanitation, sanitation value chain, MOOC, sanitation safety planning, SSP]
-image: 180214-sanitation-in-peri-urban-areas.jpg
+tags: [MOOC, Sanitation, SDGs, Sustainable Development, WASH]
 comments: true
 excerpt_separator: <!--more-->
 ---

-<p class="intro"><span class="dropcap">W</span>ith an ever-increasing number of people living in urban areas globally, cities and their surroundings, especially in low- and middle-income countries, are facing increasing challenges to meet the demand for basic needs services, such as housing, food and water, education, healthcare, and sanitation services.
-Innovative, non-traditional approaches are needed to cope with the challenges resulting from rapid urbanisation and population growth in the water and sanitation sector.</p>
+With an ever-increasing number of people living in urban areas globally, cities and their surroundings, especially in low- and middle-income countries, are facing increasing challenges to meet the demand for basic needs services, such as housing, food and water, education, healthcare, and sanitation services.
+Innovative, non-traditional approaches are needed to cope with the challenges resulting from rapid urbanisation and population growth in the water and sanitation sector.

 <!--more-->